 Woodring Branch Campground is just down the road with great camping sites facing the lake.

-DIRECTIONS FROM ATLANTA: Drive north on I-575.
+Drive north on I-575.
 Road changes to GA 515.
 Turn left onto Hwy 282 in East Ellijay.
 Follow 282 West past Ridgeway Recreation Entrance.
 Pass Woodring Drive.
 Turn Left onto Woodring Branch Road.
 Travel approximately 3.2 miles.
 Turn right at Adamahy Trail for parking.
 (About 70 miles north of Atlanta)